Uniminutoarduino/DSCBlocksV2/README.md

 The version of development board for dsPIC33FJ128MC802 is in the file TestBoard.rar

-Due to the development boards use a FTDI232RL chip the correct driver in order to transfer the .hex file to the device can be found in the file: CDM 2.08.28 WHQL Certified
+Due to the development boards use a FTDI232RL chip the correct driver in order to transfer the .hex file to the device can be found in the file: CDM 2.08.28 WHQL Certified.zip

 ## Java Classes explanation: